horribleheffalump/MinimaxResearch/CMNFvsUT/Docs/UKF.GeneratedXmlDoc.md

 - calculate the estimate step by step with UKFilter.Step

-It should be noted, that the train and test trajectory bundles may be different.
+The train and test trajectory bundles may be different.
 That is, the arrays of discrete vector models may vary for the step of the unscented transform parameters optimization and the step of unscented transform filter calculation.

-TODO: all methods are duplicated.
-NOT COOL.